mulesoft-assets/template-sap2sfdc-contact-migration/README.md

 consider.
 Product Broadcast Template calls to the API can be calculated using the formula:

-**X / 200**
+**X * 3 + X / 200**

-Being X the number of Products to be synchronized on each run.
+Being X the number of Contacts to be synchronized on each run.

+Multiplication by 3 is because for every user if account.sync.policy is set to value **syncAccounts** for every contact will be checked if an account with matching name exists in Salesforce and if not it will be created.

-The division by 200 is because, by default, Users are gathered in groups of 200 for each Upsert API Call in the commit step.
-Also consider that this calls are executed repeatedly every polling cycle.
+The division by 200 is because, by default, contacts are gathered in groups of 200 for each Upsert API Call in the commit step.

 For instance if 10 records are fetched from origin instance, then 1 api calls to SFDC will be made ( 1).